Shadows of rotating black holes in plasma environments with aberration effects: The Shadow in Plasma-filled Environments (without aberration effects)

-Figs.\eqref{fig:SH_a}, \eqref{fig:SH_r} and \eqref{fig:SH_t} show respectively how the spin parameter $a$ of the black hole, the distance $r_O$ between the observer and the black hole and the angle $\vartheta_O$ between the observer's position and axial symmetry axis of the black hole influence the shape and size of its shadow.
-Moreover, these results are repeated for different values of the $Q$ parameter, which allows at the same time to study their influence.
-In each table, the top row was performed by taking $Q/Q_{max}=\sqrt{0.25}$ while the bottom row takes $Q/Q_{max}=\sqrt{0.75}$.
-The procedure is repeated for the different metric models introduced above.
+As a warm-up, and only for completeness, we will briefly review how different parameters of various metrics affect the shape of the black hole's shadow when plasma effects are neglected.

-Although a physically realistic observer is expected to be far from the event horizon ($r_O \gg 10m$), we will generally employ $r_O=5m$ in order to better compare our results with those presented in \cite{PyT_2017}, where the same value of $r_0$ is employed.
+Figs.\eqref{fig:SH_a}, \eqref{fig:SH_r} and \eqref{fig:SH_t} show respectively how the spin parameter $a$ of the black hole, the distance $r_O$ between the observer and the black hole and the angle $\vartheta_O$ between the observer's position and axial symmetry axis of the black hole influence the shape and size of the shadow.
+Moreover, the graphs are repeated for different values of the $Q_{(p)}$ parameter, allowing us to study their influence in the different spacetime models.
+In each table, the top row takes $Q_{(p)}/Q_{(p)max}=\sqrt{0.25}$ while the bottom row takes $Q_{(p)}/Q_{(p)max}=\sqrt{0.75}$.
+Although a physically realistic observer is expected to be far from the event horizon, we will generally take $r_O=5m$ in order to better relate our results with those presented in \cite{PyT_2017}, where $r_O=5m$ is employed.

-The plots in Fig.~\eqref{fig:SH_a} compare the results obtained for different values of the spin parameter $a$, ranging from being almost zero to almost the maximum value expressed in Table \ref{tab:Qamax}.
-As it is well known, the angular momentum will affect the black hole shadow in three characteristic ways.
-The first is the reduction in size, the larger the angular momentum the smaller the area the shadow occupies in the observer's sky, and the smaller its horizontal and vertical diameters.
-The second perturbation occurs in the shape of the shadow.
-While for black holes with low $a$ the shadow is practically spherical, being almost indistinguishable from the shadow of a Schwarzschild black hole, it adopts a $D$ shape as the value of $a$ increases, this effect being more noticeable as we approach the value $a_{max}$.
-This effect happens in the same way in all metrics, with the flattening side being parallel to the black hole rotation axis and coming, as expected, from photon orbits co-rotating with the black hole spin direction.
+Fig.~\eqref{fig:SH_a} shows a comparison of the shadows cast by black holes with different spin values $a$, from near zero spin ($a/a_{max}=0.01$) to almost the maximum spin ($a/a_{max}=0.999$).
+The angular momentum affects the black hole shadow in three characteristic ways.
+The first is the reduction in size.
+The larger the angular momentum, the smaller the area the shadow occupies in the observer's sky, and the smaller its horizontal and vertical diameters.
+The second modification affects the shape of the shadow.
+While for black holes with low $a$ the shadow is nearly circular, it takes a $D$ shape as $a$ increases, being more noticeable as we approach $a_{max}$.
+This phenomenon happens in the same way in all metrics, with the flattening side being parallel to the black hole rotation axis (i.e., vertical) and coming, as expected, from photon orbits co-rotating with the black hole (i.e. from the left).
 The third effect is the displacement of the shadow position.
-Again this effect is practically negligible for small $a$ values and increases with this, the direction of the displacement being positive to the flattened side.
+The direction of the displacement is opposite to the flattened side (i.e. to the right).
+Again, this effect is practically negligible for small $a$ values and increases with this.

 In Fig.\eqref{fig:SH_r} we see how the apparent size of the shadow decreases with the distance between the black hole and the observer.
 However, this distance does not seem to produce noticeable differences in the shape of the shadow.